 We are proud to partner up with Parks Canada to generate a line-up of presenters, facilitators, and guides to offer up a platter of inspiring walks and interpretive talks for all ages.
-From indoor to intertidal - it's a line-up worth exploring, and all $FREE of charge*.
+From indoor to intertidal - it's a line-up worth exploring, and all FREE of charge with a National Park Entry Pass.

 Pacific Rim National Park Reserve is part of Canada’s system of national parks, historic sites and marine conservation areas.
 Parks Canada established Pacific Rim to represent, protect and present the coastal plains portion of the Pacific Coast Mountains and the near-shore waters of the west coast of Vancouver Island.